cobaltcobaltcobalt/blombooru/README.md

 - **Highly Customizable Theming:** Tailor the look and feel using simple CSS variables.
 Drop new `.css` files into the `themes` folder, register the themes in `themes.py`, and restart.

+- **AI-Friendly:** You can easily view the accompanying AI metadata for *(almost)* any media generated with SwarmUI, ComfyUI, A1111, and more.
+You can even append tags from the AI prompt.

 - **Secure Media Sharing:** Generate unique, persistent links to share specific media.
 Shared items are presented in a stripped-down, secure view with optional sharing of AI metadata.

 - **Flexible Media Uploads:** Add media via drag-and-drop, by importing a compressed archive, or by simply placing files in the storage directory and pressing the "Scan for Untracked Media" button.